 Lybrate.com has top trusted Oncologists from across India.
 You will find Oncologists with more than 26 years of experience on Lybrate.com.
 You can find Oncologists online in Hyderabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Submit a review for Dr. SrinivasaluYour feedback matters!

+Cancers which have spread only to peritoneum have a chance of cure with peritonectomy with HIPEC or Hot chemotherapy wash.
+If the spread is limited to less than 3 nodules in liver, they can be removed by surgery following chemotherapy.
 In case you have a concern or query you can always consult an expert & get answers to your questions!